wdi-sg/tictactoe/README.md

 Build a game of tic tac toe.

-Unless you are very comfortable, build and test the game by running istep by step starting from the beginning.
+Unless you are very comfortable, build and test the game by running it in small parts, step by step starting from the beginning.

 ### Setup
 - create an `index.html`.